woodenconsulting/react-js-diagrams/README.md

 #### How to see the examples

-simply navigate to the __demos__ directory and load up the corresponding index.html
+Simply navigate to the __demos__ directory and load up the corresponding index.html.
+Alternatively, you can start the development server with `npm start` and navigate to `http://localhost:3000`.

 To see how to create your own nodes like the one below, take a look at __demo3__:

 ![Demo2](./custom-nodes.png)

-#### How to build
+#### How to build / develop

 Simply run ```webpack``` in the root directory and it will spit out the transpiled code and typescript definitions into the dist directory as a single file.
-We use webpack for this because TSC cannot compile a single UMD file (TSC can currently only output multiple UMD files).
+Run `npm start` to spin up the development server complete with HMR.

 ## How does it work